Cheshire Constabulary: Collaborations

+The force was also involved in the North West Motorway Police Group, until it was disbanded in April 2025.

 Crime statistics

 Between 2005 and 2007, Cheshire Constabulary's crime statistics for recorded crimes were:

 PEEL inspection

 His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) conducts a periodic police effectiveness, efficiency and legitimacy (PEEL) inspection of each police service's performance.
 In its latest PEEL inspection, Cheshire Constabulary was rated as follows:

 Cheshire Constabulary and the media

 During 2005/06, the force was featured in the BBC TV series Traffic Cops.

 Former Chief Constable Sir Peter Fahy called for the legal age of buying alcohol to increase to the age of 21 as a result of the Garry Newlove murder in 2007.

 Series 3 of 999: What's Your Emergency?, which aired in mid 2016, followed officers from Cheshire Constabulary alongside Ambulance crews from the North West Ambulance Service.

 During 2017, Cheshire Constabulary was featured in series 12 of Channel 5' TV programme Police Interceptors.

 In early 2019, a ten-part series focusing on the work of Cheshire Police's Vehicle Maintenance Unit aired on the TV channel Dave.